Skip to content

 Welcome page of Windows 11 network location wizard

-Click on the folder that says Choose a custom network location.
-Then click Next.
+Select Choose a custom network location and click Next.

 Windows 11 selecting a network location option